Kabul Surgical Centre for Victims of War

 EMERGENCY’s Surgical Centre in Kabul was built on the remains of nursery damaged by a missile.

-EMERGENCY has been working in Afghanistan since 2000, when the organisation began renovating and expanding a former nursery school in the centre of the capital, Kabul, which had been destroyed by a rocket that killed five children.
-In April 2001, this structure re-opened as a Surgical Centre for victims of war and landmines, and was expanded in 2015 to improve the facilities and increase the number of beds.
+EMERGENCY has been working in Afghanistan since 2000, when the organisation began renovating and expanding a former nursery school in the centre of the capital city, Kabul.
+The nursery had been destroyed by a rocket, in an incident which killed five children.
+In April 2001, this structure re-opened as a Surgical Centre for Victims of War and Landmines, and was expanded in 2015 to improve the facilities and increase the number of beds.

-The Centre houses an impressive number of facilities, including three operating theatres, an intensive care unit, an A&E, outpatient clinics, a laboratory and blood bank, a radiology department and equipment for physiotherapy and CT scans.
-The Centre also specialises in trauma surgery, however, since July 2010 the admissions criteria was restricted to war surgery only in order to cope with the influx of war-related admissions.
+The centre houses an impressive number of facilities, including three operating theatres; an intensive care unit; an A&E; outpatient clinics; a laboratory and blood bank; a radiology department; and equipment for physiotherapy and CT scans.
+The centre also specialises in trauma surgery.
+Since July 2010, however, the admissions criteria have been restricted to war surgery only, in order to cope with the influx of war-related admissions.

 The New Facility

-Driven by this increase in patients, in 2015 we enlarged the facility in Kabul: building a new operating block with 3 operating theatres, reorganising the intensive care ward and step-down unit, and increasing the number of inpatient beds to 120.
-Even while the renovation work was in progress, the hospital still managed to guarantee treatment for the wounded, seeing a total of 12,057 patients over the course of the year.
-As of 2017, the surgical centre had admitted 45,570 patients, performed 117,752 examinations and 61,264 operations since its opening in 2001.
+Driven by the consistent rise in patient numbers, in 2015 we expanded the facility in Kabul: building a new operating block with 3 surgical theatres; reorganising the intensive care and step-down units; and increasing the number of inpatient beds to 120.
+Even while the renovation work was in progress, the hospital continued to ensure treatment for the wounded, seeing a total of 12,057 patients over the course of the year.
+The renovation was completed in 2016.
+As of 2017, the surgical centre has admitted 45,570 patients, delivered 117,752 examinations, and performed 61,264 operations since opening in 2001.

 Start of clinical activities: April 2001